 Getting started

-PocketBase can be used as regular Go package that exposes various helpers and hooks to help you implement you own custom portable application.
+PocketBase can be used as regular Go package that exposes various helpers and hooks to help you implement your own custom portable application.

 A new PocketBase instance is created via